 The strongly dissonant chords formed of two tritones offset by half tone would tend to be voiced in context as a stacked tritone and fourth with no internal half tones.
 This shape has a rich sound with a dissonant edge.
 The weakly dissonant chords formed of two tritones offset by a whole tone can be played with all notes in any inversion.
-The chords formed of two tritones offset by a minor third have a circular symmetry (same shape in all inversions) that produces a unique sound I have come think of as "sweet" because too much of it sets my teach on edge, like ingesting too much of a sugary sweet.
+The chords formed of two tritones offset by a minor third have a circular symmetry (same shape in all inversions) that produces a unique sound I have come think of as "sweet."